friendly-bits/geoblocker-bash/README.md

 Intended use case is a server/computer that needs to be publicly accessible only in a certain country or countries.

+I created this project for running on my own server, and it's being doing its job since the early releases, reducing the bot scans/attacks (which I'd been seeing a lot in the logs) to virtually zero.
+As I wanted it to be useful for other people as well, I implemented many reliability features which should make it unlikely that the scripts will misbehave on systems other than my own.
+But of course, use at your own risk.

 ## **TL;DR**

 Recommended to read the NOTES section below.